By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 In keeping with the evolving internationalism of several other industry-leading prize programs, authors may be of any nationality, based anywhere in the world, and working in any language, provided that the nominated work is available in the English language.

 The academy’s £25,000 (US$32,825) prize is awarded annually for a book that contributes to “public understanding of world cultures.”
 It’s meant “to illuminate the interconnections and divisions that shape cultural identity worldwide,” as its media messaging has it, a mission that stands out in sharp relief today against a backdrop of new nationalism and isolationism.

-Patrick Wright has been an Al-Rodham Prize juror since 2018, contributing to selections in what is one of the international publishing markets’ most clearly intentional awards.
-As Publishing Perspectives readers will recall, the 2019 winner of the Al-Rodhan is researcher and historian A Fistful of Shells: West Africa From the Rise of the Slave Trade to the Age of Revolution, published in the UK by Penguin Books’ Allen Lane imprint.
+- Patrick Wright has been an Al-Rodham Prize juror since 2018, contributing to selections in what is one of the international publishing markets’ most clearly intentional awards.
+As Publishing Perspectives readers will recall, the 2019 winner of the Al-Rodhan is researcher and historian Toby Green, whose A Fistful of Shells: West Africa From the Rise of the Slave Trade to the Age of Revolution, was published in the UK by Penguin Books’ Allen Lane imprint.